David Nabarro: Candidate for WHO Director-General (2016–2017)

-On Tuesday 23 May, at the 70th World Health Assembly, Nabarro came second in the race to become the next director general, receiving 50 votes to Dr Tedros Adhanom's 133 in the third and final round of voting.
+On 23 May, at the 70th World Health Assembly, Nabarro came second in the race to become the next director general, receiving 50 votes to Dr Tedros Adhanom's 133 in the third and final round of voting.

+4SD Foundation (2018–2025)

+In 2018, David Nabarro and Florence Lasbennes established the 4SD Foundation in Geneva.
+The Foundation is focused on skills, systems, and synergies for sustainable development, and accompanies leaders as they navigate their way through complex sustainability challenges.

-Imperial College London Professor (2018–present)
+Imperial College London Professor

-In 2018 he was appointed Professor at the Institute of Global Health Innovation at Imperial College London and then appointed in 2019 as Co-Director with surgeon Ara Darzi, Baron Darzi of Denham.
+In 2018, Nabarro was appointed Professor at the Institute of Global Health Innovation at Imperial College London and then appointed in 2019 as Co-Director with surgeon Ara Darzi, Baron Darzi of Denham.

 COVID-19 pandemic

-On 21 February 2020, he was appointed as one of six Special Envoys from the DGWHO, who were tasked to respond to the COVID-19 pandemic.
+On 21 February 2020, Nabarro was appointed as one of six Special Envoys from the DGWHO, who were tasked to respond to the COVID-19 pandemic.
 In October 2020, Nabarro gave an interview with The Spectator on YouTube in which he highlighted the WHO's updated position on lockdowns in regards to national responses to COVID.
 As a Special Envoy on COVID-19 for the World Health Organization, Nabarro said: "We in the World Health Organization do not advocate lockdowns as the primary means of control of this virus ... the only time we believe a lockdown is justified is to buy you time to reorganize, regroup, rebalance your resources, protect your health workers who are exhausted, but by and large, we'd rather not do it."

-He argued that lockdowns should be used as "circuit breakers" and as a reserve measure to control the virus rather than a primary measure.
+Nabarro argued that lockdowns should be used as "circuit breakers" and as a reserve measure to control the virus rather than a primary measure.
 In an interview with BBC Radio 4, he cautioned against a full national lockdown, describing it as "a very extreme restriction on economic and social life" that temporarily "freezes the virus in place".
 He said: "You don't want to use those as your primary, and I stress that, primary, means of containment.
 Because in the end living with the virus as a constant threat means maintaining the capacity to find people with the disease and isolating them."

-His comments were taken by some as meaning that the WHO did not support lockdowns.
+Nabarro‘s comments were taken by some as meaning that the WHO did not support lockdowns.
 Rather, he emphasises that they do not support lockdowns as a primary measure for tackling the virus, and instead believe that having a robust test, trace and isolate system should be the priority for all governments, ensuring all those who are positive or who have been close to those infected are quarantined, with lockdown as "the reserve that you use to take the heat out of the system when things are really bad".

+Personal life and death

+David Nabarro married Gillian Holmes, and subsequently had a second marriage to Florence Lasbennes.
+He had five children.
+He died suddenly at his residence in Ferney-Voltaire, France, on 25 July 2025, at the age of 75.